69Vishal/MPU6050-data-logger/README.md

 Now open the `Data-log.py` and changer your serial interface where COM4 is written and run the program it will automatically create a file name `data.csv` and start recording data to it

 That's it for today.
-Have a nice days.
+Have a nice day.

 # Donate
 * PayPal -> balharav3@gmail.com